 Bill’s approach is respected throughout the legal community.
-He has been named to the Michigan “Rising Star” list by Super Lawyers, a division of Thomson Reuters, in bankruptcy practice from 2013-2018, was recognized as a 2018 “Top Lawyer” in commercial litigation by DBusiness magazine, and was named to Michigan Lawyers Weekly‘s “Up & Coming Lawyers” in 2017.
+He has been named to the Michigan “Rising Star” list by Super Lawyers, a division of Thomson Reuters, in bankruptcy practice from 2013-2020, was recognized as a 2018 “Top Lawyer” in commercial litigation by DBusiness Magazine, and was named to Michigan Lawyers Weekly‘s “Up & Coming Lawyers” in 2017.

-Bill is an active thought leader and has recently given two presentations addressing bankruptcy and restructuring issues:
+Bill is an active thought leader and often presents on bankruptcy and restructuring issues.

 - Turnaround Management Association

-- Former Board Member, Kiwanis Club of Warren
+- Kiwanis Club of Warren, Former Board Member